zNaLa/docs/docs/FAQ-doc2.md

     ⌛ - API response time
     ⏱️ - Message response time
     💓 - Websocket heartbeat

-### What are the differences between Rythm, Rythm 2 and Rythm Canary.
-All 3 of our bots work the exact same, meaning they use the same commands which can be found [here](/commands.
-The only difference is the default prefix which can be found below.

- Rythm !
-:rythm2: Rythm 2 >
-:rythmcanary: Rythm Canary *

 You can invite all three releases at https://rythmbot.co/releases.
 ### Why can some normal users access moderative music commands?